VisionEval/VisionEval-Docs/docs/09-estimation.md

   + Estimation data: VELandUse::HhAllocationModelCoeff_df
   + Estimation method: Package build
   + Estimation script: R/CalculateFuturePlaceTypes.R
-  + Model object: data/CalculateFuturePlaceTypesSpecifications.rda
+  + Model object: NA
   + Notes: User input from csv

 ###  VEPowertrainsAndFuels

 VisionEval module for calculating energy consumption and emissions from transportation.
 Includes modules for inputting energy consumption characteristics of different vehicle technologies, carbon intensities of different fuels, functions for calculating energy consumption and emissions from household, commercial, and public transit travel.
-This modules contains the following step(s):
+This module contains the following step(s):

 ####  AssignHhVehiclePowertrain

 This module assigns a powertrain type to each household vehicle.
 The powertrain types are internal combustion engine vehicle (ICEV), hybrid electric vehicle (HEV), plug-in hybrid electric vehicle (PHEV), and battery electric vehicles (BEV).
 The module also assigns related characteristics to household vehicles

-* This module step uses data sources including NHTS 2001
+* Data sources include NHTS 2001
-* This module step uses model types including lookup tables
+* Model types include lookup tables
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/AssignHhVehiclePowertrain.md
+* Documented in inst/module_docs/AssignHhVehiclePowertrain.md

 The models in this model step are: